zio/zio-zmx/docs/overview/metrics.md

 import zio.zmx.prometheus._
 ```
 ZMX allows the instrumentation of ZIO based applications with some extensions to the well known ZIO DSL.
 Using the DSL generates metrics events which will be processed
 by a reporting backend that is registered as a layer within the application.
 Currently, reporting to Statsd and Prometheus is supported.
-It is important to node that
+It is important to note that
 switching from one reporting backend to another does not require any code changes to the instrumented app.

 ## The ZMX metrics DSL